Farm holidays with children: special experiences for little explorers

 Discover family-friendly regions

-Family holidays in the MühlviertelMore holiday ideas for families
+Family holiday in the MühlviertelMore holiday ideas for families

 Looking for even more inspiration for your farm holiday with children?
 Here you'll find our most popular holiday themes for families.

-Discover now Holidays with children & dogsFrequently asked questions about farm holidays with children
+Discover now: Holidays with child & dogFrequently asked questions about farm holidays with children

-Here we answer the most important questions parents have before booking a farm holiday – honestly, practically, and based on hundreds of guest feedbacks.
+Here we answer the most important questions that parents have before booking a farm holiday - honestly, practically and based on hundreds of guest reviews.

-Farm holidays work for all ages – but expectations vary: With babies (0-1 years), quiet farms with plenty of nature are ideal, but make sure you have baby equipment (bed, high chair).
+Farm holidays work for all ages, but expectations change: With babies (0-1 year), quiet farms surrounded by nature are ideal, but make sure they have baby equipment (crib, highchair).
 Toddlers (1-3 years) love petting zoos and flat terrain for safe exploration.
-Kindergarten children (4-6 years) are in a farm paradise: feeding animals, romping in the hay, and driving a tractor.
-Schoolchildren (7-12 years) want action: pony rides, helping with stable work, and adventure.
-Teenagers (13+ years) appreciate freedom: mountain biking, independent exploration, maybe even helping with haymaking.
-Most farms are suitable for all ages – simply choose based on your children's interests!
+Preschoolers (4-6 years) are in farm paradise: feeding animals, playing in the hay, riding tractors.
+School children (7-12 years) want action: pony rides, helping with barn chores, adventures.
+Teenagers (13+ years) appreciate freedom: mountain biking, independent exploration, maybe even helping with the hay harvest.
+Most farms are suitable for all age groups; simply choose according to your children's interests!

 Boredom?
-No chance!
-A typical day on the farm starts with feeding the animals – cows, goats, chickens, and rabbits.
-Then it's off to the playground, haymaking, or the pool .
-At lunchtime, it's a tractor ride or pony ride .
-In the afternoon, maybe they can help with haymaking or collecting eggs .
-In between , they build a hut in the forest, run barefoot across meadows, or make friends with other farm kids .
+Not a chance!
+A typical day on a farm starts with feeding the animals – cows, goats, chickens, and rabbits.
+Afterwards, it's off to the playground, the hayloft, or the pool .
+At midday, there's a tractor ride or pony ride , and in the afternoon, maybe helping with the haymaking or collecting eggs .
+In between, there's building a hut in the woods, running barefoot across meadows, or making friends with other farm kids .
 Many farms also offer guided activities: baking bread, churning butter, and crafting with natural materials.
-In the evening, there's a campfire with stick bread – and the kids fall into bed tired but overjoyed.
+In the evening, there's a campfire with roasted bread on sticks , and then the kids fall into bed tired but overjoyed.

 Yes, if the farm is family-friendly and you follow a few rules!
-When booking, pay attention to: safe play areas (fenced, away from driveways), child-safe accommodations (stair gates, electrical outlet covers), fenced-in pools, and clear demarcations of hazardous areas (machinery, tractor entrance).
-Our certified family farms meet tested safety standards.
-It's also important to discuss farm rules with your children: Animals are not to be cuddly toys, no running behind tractors, and certain areas are off-limits.
-Most farming families offer a tour of the farm upon arrival with safety instructions – take this seriously, and nothing will stand in the way of a safe vacation!
+When booking, look for: safe play areas (fenced, away from driveways), childproof accommodations (stair gates, socket covers), fenced pools, and clear boundaries to hazardous areas (machinery, tractor entrance).
+Our certified family farms meet verified safety standards.
+It's also important to discuss farm rules with your children: animals are not toys, no running behind tractors, and certain areas are off-limits.
+Most farming families give a tour of the farm with safety instructions upon arrival; take this seriously, and nothing will stand in the way of a safe holiday!

-Prices vary depending on the season, region, amenities, and board options: Low season (May, September, October): from €20-30 per person/night in simple self-catering holiday apartments.
-High season (July/August, Christmas): €35-50 per person/night in well-equipped farms with breakfast or half board.
-Premium farms with childcare, pool, and wellness: €50-80 per person/night.
-Children often receive discounts (e.g., "children up to 6 years free," "20% discount for two or more children").
-For example, a family with two children (4+8 years old), one week of summer vacation with breakfast = approximately €980-1,200 total.
-Saving tips: Book outside of school holidays, choose self-catering, and take advantage of special offers !
+Prices vary depending on the season, region, amenities, and board basis: Off-season (May, September, October): from €20-30 per person/night in basic self-catering apartments.
+Peak season (July/August, Christmas): €35-50 per person/night in well-equipped farm stays with breakfast or half-board.
+Premium farm stays with childcare, pool, and wellness facilities: €50-80 per person/night.
+Children often receive discounts (e.g., "children up to 6 years old stay free," "20% discount for 2 or more children").
+For example: a family with 2 children (4 and 8 years old), 1 week of summer vacation with breakfast = approx. €980-1,200 total.
+Money-saving tips: Book outside of school holidays, choose self-catering, and take advantage of special offers !

 Recommended, but not essential.
-Many farms are located in rural areas—a car gives you flexibility for excursions (swimming lake, mountain railway, shopping).
-However, many farms offer a pick-up service from the train station , and you often don't need a car once you get there because the farm itself is so busy.
+Many farms are located in rural areas – a car gives you flexibility for excursions (swimming lake, mountain railway, shopping).
+However, many farms offer a pick-up service from the train station , and often you won't need a car on-site because there's so much to do at the farm itself.
 Some regions (e.g., South Tyrol , Salzkammergut ) are easily accessible by public transport and offer guest cards for free buses.
-Tip: When booking, ask: "Is the farm accessible by public transport?" and "What can you reach on foot/by bus?"
-However, for families with lots of luggage and small children, a car definitely makes life easier!
+Tip: When booking, ask: "Is the farm accessible by public transport?" and "What can be reached on foot/by bus?"
+For families with lots of luggage and small children, a car definitely makes life easier!

-Even when it rains, it won't be boring!
-Most family-friendly farms have playrooms with table tennis, table football, board games, or a painting corner .
-Some offer indoor activities for bad weather, such as crafts, bread baking, or tours of the barn.
-You can even feed the animals in the barn – with rubber boots, it's fun even in the rain!
-Many farms also have a hayloft for romping – a paradise for children, no matter the weather.
-And if it really rains for days, the surrounding area often has indoor attractions like water parks, museums, or climbing walls.
-No need to worry – farm kids are happy regardless of the weather!
+Even in the rain, there's no chance of boredom!
+Most family-friendly farms have playrooms with table tennis, foosball, board games, or an art corner .
+Some offer indoor programs for bad weather, such as arts and crafts, bread baking, or farm tours in the barn.
+Feeding the animals is also possible in the barn , and with wellies, it's even fun in the rain!
+Many farms also have a hayloft for romping around – a paradise for children, no matter the weather.
+And if it really does rain for days on end: the surrounding area often has indoor attractions like water parks, museums, or climbing centers.
+No need to worry: farm kids are happy regardless of the weather!

-Yes, on many farms it's even expressly encouraged!
+Yes, on many farms it's even explicitly encouraged!
 Most farming families are happy when children show interest.
-Typical hands-on activities include feeding the animals (chickens, goats, rabbits), collecting eggs from the henhouse, watching mucking out or taking on light tasks, helping with haymaking (turning hay, throwing it onto the tractor trailer), harvesting vegetables, or watching milking.
-Important: Farmers have real work to do – getting involved isn't an "entertainment program," but real farm life.
-Ask upon arrival: "What are feeding times?" and "Can my child help?"
-Most farmers are happy to make time when they see that children are genuinely interested – and for children, this is often the highlight of the vacation!
+Typical tasks include: feeding animals (chickens, goats, rabbits), collecting eggs from the henhouse, watching or helping with mucking out stalls, assisting with haymaking (turning hay, throwing it onto the tractor trailer), harvesting vegetables, or watching the milking.
+Important: Farmers have real work to do, so participating isn't just "entertainment," but genuine farm life.
+Ask upon arrival: "When are the feeding times?" and "Can my child help?"
+Most farmers are happy to make time when they see that children are genuinely interested, and for children, this is often the highlight of their vacation!

 Use our filter function on bauernhofurlaub.info !
-You can filter by amenities (playground, pool, childcare), by animals (horses, cows, rabbits), by region , and by farm certification (e.g., family farm ).
-Our recommendation: Read the farm descriptions carefully – they tell you what children can enjoy.
+You can filter by amenities (playground, pool, childcare), by animals (horses, cows, rabbits), by region , and by farm certifications (e.g., family farm ).
+Our recommendation: Read the farm descriptions carefully; they tell you what children can experience.
 Look at the photos: Is there a playground?
-Do the animals look approachable?
-If in doubt, call!
-Most farmers are happy to answer questions like: "Is the farm suitable for a 3-year-old?" or "Are there other children on the farm?"
-A quick chat before booking will avoid disappointment and ensure you find the perfect match!
+Do the animals look friendly?
+If in doubt, give them a call!
+Most farmers are happy to answer questions like, "Is the farm suitable for a 3-year-old?" or "Are there other children on the farm?"
+A quick chat before booking avoids disappointment and ensures the perfect match!

-Ready for your family holiday on the farm?
+Ready for your family holiday on a farm?

-Over 600 family-friendly farms await you – with real animals, unforgettable adventures, and time for all ages, just as it should be.
+Over 600 family-friendly farms await you with real animals, unforgettable adventures, and quality time for all ages.
 Start your search for your dream farm now!

-Discover special moments on the farm – consciously. particularly. close.
+Discover special moments on the farm: conscious, special, intimate.